 Ridesharing services, such as Uber and Lyft, have become the go-to form of transportation for many Los Angeles and Southern California residents.

-Despite their convenience and ease, accidents still happen.
-Ridesharing policies and laws are constantly evolving, so it’s important to understand your rights if you were injured or suffered property loss in an Uber or Lyft accident.
+Despite their convenience and ease, rideshare accidents still happen.
+Ridesharing policies and laws are constantly evolving, so it’s important to understand your rights if you were injured or suffered property damage or loss in an Uber or Lyft accident.

-Get help navigating the insurance and civil claims processes when you contact an experienced Los Angeles Uber and Lyft accident lawyer at West Coast Trial Lawyers.
-Contact our office today by calling (888) 997-4053 or completing our online contact form to schedule your no cost, risk-free consultation.
+Get help navigating the auto insurance and civil claims processes when you contact an experienced Los Angeles Uber and Lyft accident lawyer at West Coast Trial Lawyers.
+Contact our office today by calling 213-927-3700 or completing our online contact form to schedule your no cost, risk-free consultation.

 Immediately after you have been involved in an Uber or Lyft accident in Los Angeles, you need to take steps to protect your rights and your potential injury settlement.
 After your collision, here is what you should do:

-Under the worst circumstances, Uber and Lyft accidents can produce life-threatening and fatal injuries.
+Under the worst circumstances, Uber and Lyft accidents can produce life-threatening and fatal injuries where immediate medical care is required.
 However, while many people are under the impression that you must have suffered a critical injury to pursue legal action after an Uber or Lyft accident, this is not the case.

 With that being said, there are some types of Uber and Lyft accident injuries seen more often in Los Angeles than others.
 These include: